 Seborrheic dermatitis of the scalp (dandruff) in adults and adolescents.
 Dandruff is usually treated with a shampoo that contains salicylic acid (some brand names: Scalpicin, X-Seb), selenium sulfide (brand names: Exsel, Selsun Blue) or zinc pyrithione (some brand names: DHS Zinc, Head & Shoulders).
 These shampoos can be used 2 times a week.
 Shampoos that contain coal tar (some brand names: DHS Tar, Neutrogena T/Gel, Polytar) may be used 3 times a week.
 If you have dandruff, you might start by using one of these shampoos daily until your dandruff is controlled, and then use it 2 or 3 times a week.

 When you use a dandruff shampoo, rub the shampoo into your hair thoroughly and let it stay on your hair and scalp for at least 5 minutes before rinsing.
 This will give it time to work.

-If the shampoo alone doesn't help, your doctor might want you to use a prescription steroid lotion once or twice daily, in addition to the shampoo.
+If the shampoo alone doesn't help, your doctor might want you to use a prescription steroid lotion once or twice daily.

 Seborrheic dermatitis of the skin creases in adolescents and adults.
 Steroid lotions may be used in adolescents and adults.